BreakfastDeluxe/FYP-23-S1-05/README.md

 ###### django runserver - Start the webserver on your local machine for UI testing
 1. Navigate your CMDline to YOURSTORAGEPATH/FYP-23-S1-05/fypMain
-2. my manage.py runserver
+2. py manage.py runserver
 3. Access your devserver at http://127.0.0.1:8000/

 ###### Things to run in CMDline to install required dependencies
 1. opencv-python
 2. numpy
-3.
+3. Pillow
+4. django-extensions